PeterWaher/IoTGateway/Markdown.md

 -   `~~deleted~~` displays deleted text.
 -   \`\` is solely used to display code.
 Curly quotes are inserted using normal quotes.
 -   Headers receive automatic id's (camel casing).
+-   Emojis are supported using the shortname syntax `:shortname:`.

 -   Any multimedia, not just images, can be inserted using the `!` syntax.
 This includes audio and video.
 The architecture is pluggable and allows for customization of inclusion of content, including web content such as YouTube videos, etc. Linking to a local markdown file will include the file into